2020 Spring Legislative Session Summary

-The following bills were approved by both chambers.
-Some have been signed while others await consideration by the Governor.
+The following bills were approved by both chambers and signed into law by the Governor.

 Election Omnibus Bill

-The House and Senate approved SB 1863 (P.A.
-101-0642 - linked here) (Sen. Morrison, D-Deerfield/Rep. Burke, D-Oak Lawn) during the special session.
-This is an omnibus election bill that affects how counties administer elections.
+SB 1863 (P.A.
+101-0642 - linked here) (Sen. Morrison, D-Deerfield/Rep. Burke, D-Oak Lawn) is an omnibus election bill that affects how counties administer elections.
 The primary provisions within the bill are intended to facilitate an application process by which eligible voters can obtain and utilize mail in ballots and to make changes to ensure the safety of, and enhanced participation in, the 2020 general election.
 The bill is only applicable to the 2020 general election.
 During floor debate in the House it was mentioned that the mail-in ballot applications would be sent to approximately 5 million voters based upon the provisions of the bill.
 ISACo has prepared an analysis of SB 1863 available via this link.

 Deferral of Property Tax Late Payment Penalties